talrme/sophies-buses/README.md

 ## 🎨 Customization

-### Change Walk Times
+### Add Complete Journey Endpoints
 1. Click "Settings" at the bottom
+2. Click "+ Add Stop" under "To Work" or "To Home"
+3. Select your route, direction, and origin stop
+4. Set your walk time to the bus stop
+5. **Optional:** Select a destination stop on the same route
+6. **Optional:** Set walk time from destination stop to final destination
+7. **Optional:** Enter manual bus travel time (in minutes) for consistent results
+8. Click "Add Stop"

+### Edit Existing Routes
+1. Click "Settings" at the bottom
 2. Click the pencil icon (✏️) next to any stop
-3. Update the walk time
+3. Update walk times, destination stops, or manual travel time
 4. Click "Update Stop"

-### Add New Routes
-1. Click "Settings"
-2. Click "+ Add Stop" under "To Work" or "To Home"
-3. Select your route, direction, and stop
-4. Set your walk time
-5. Click "Add Stop"
+### When to Use Manual Travel Time
+- **Use it**: For regular commutes where you know typical travel time
+- **Benefits**: Faster, more consistent, doesn't rely on API matching
+- **Skip it**: For occasional trips or when you want live traffic-aware predictions

 ### Modify Default Stops
 Edit the `config.toWork` and `config.toHome` arrays in `script.js` (lines 74-95).